 The next step was running stringers or supports between the fence posts.
 Pressure treated 2×4’s were used and cut to length.
 I used 2 per section, 1 near the top and 1 near the bottom.
 These give you a backing to mount the actual fencing against.
 I had already set my fence height at 52” high, so I had to cut all the fence boards to that length.
 Some quick math gave me the distance I needed between boards so I could use all full fence board.
 Away I went hanging the fencing and only had to cut 1 end board.

 The last step for the actual fence was to build the double gate.
-I bought some fancy looking hinges from a local shop.
+I bought some fancy looking hinges and hardware from a local shop.
 I wish I had the time to do some flea market or yard sale shopping, but it didn’t work out this time.
+I also ended up finding an entire kit on amazon for less than I paid for the individual piece.
+Here is a link to the hinges, live and learn.
 I made the gates myself and designed them to match the fence style.
 I was really happy with how the area came out.

 I won’t go into much detail around the stairs, but I built a second set of stairs off the deck following the same design as the rest of the deck.
 They came out as expected, nothing special, just another set of steps.